gaurav/shacli/README.md

   data (required)   Data file(s) or directories to validate (in Turtle)
 ```

-You can try validating the ClinGen examples files from the base directory using
+You can try validating the ClinGen examples files in the `test/resources` directory
+using the `validate` command.

 ```console
 $ ls